Congratulations for the receiving a grant!

 All grants are to be used for the purpose specified in the application and the grant decision.

 You may begin your work funded by a working grant, or using the grant for expenses or the project grant first after having received the grant decision.
-The funding can only be used for work or expenses accrued after the grant decision.
-The duration of a 12-month full-time and a 24-month part-time working grant is counted from the date on which you start your work.
+The funding can only be used for work or expenses accrued after the grant decision in accordance with the terms and conditions of the application round and the purpose described in the application.

 Reporting